docker-flow/docker-flow-proxy/docs/swarm-mode-auto.md

 Now you can secure your proxy communication with SSL certificates.
 Unless you already have a certificate, purchase it or get it for free from [Let's Encrypt](https://letsencrypt.org/).
 The only thing left is for you to send a request to the proxy to include the certificate and try it out with your domain.

-Before you start using `Docker Flow: Proxy`, you might want to get a better understanding of the flow of a request.
+Before you start using `Docker Flow Proxy`, you might want to get a better understanding of the flow of a request.

 ## The Flow Explained